The Crochet Crowd

 6. Crochet Braids Scarf Cowl Pattern + Tutorial

-Due to the complexity of the layers and the 6 different edges, I felt it appropriate to make a workbook.
+Given the complexity of the layers and the 6 different edges, I felt it appropriate to create a workbook.
 I have provided a link to it below.
-You are welcome to save it, download it and or print it.
+You are welcome to save it, download it, and/or print it.

 We also have a gallery of afghans completed by Crochet Crowd Community Members.
-You can see what colour combinations they came up with here.
+You can see the colour combinations they developed here.
 Visit the Peppermint Photo Gallery.

 Get Crochet Crowd Free Pattern